OUR PROJECTS

 Phase Two (complete): Working with Elder Lance Scout (Kainai Nation) and Project Manager Bree Clark (Cree/Irish) the workshops transformed into a deeper cultural experience in Indigenous worldviews including the medicine wheel and natural laws (spiritual, natural, cultural and contrary laws) as well as interactive exercises for individual and groups reflection.
 Two pilot workshops were held in order to gather feedback and guidance from Elders, Knowledge Keepers, board members and invited guests.
 Funding was provided by the Alberta Government's Anti-Racism grant.

-Phase Three (seeking funding): We are seeking funding in order to complete the workshops and launch to the general public.
-The finished workshops will provide the opportunity for introspection and learnings in personal growth and healing emphasizing the role of cultural wisdom and self-reflection while working towards progressing Truth and Reconciliation and anti-racism initiatives.
+Ongoing (seeking funding): We continue to seek funding in order to expand the workshops and continue to offer these to the general public.
+The workshops provide the opportunity for introspection and learnings in personal growth and healing emphasizing the role of cultural wisdom and self-reflection while working towards progressing Truth and Reconciliation and anti-racism initiatives.

 Bringing Indigenous and non-Indigenous people together, the workshops will truly be a transformational learning journey.